Gilnaa/NLog/README.md

 ## What is it good for? ##
 ~~Absolutely nothing~~
 NLog is not for everyone.
-To be honest, it probably doesn't suit most application, but it has two very important advantages.
+To be honest, it probably doesn't suit most application, but it has two very distinct advantages.

 The first one is of course the smaller binary size.
-A small memory footprint is not always sought for, but this is critical for embedded devices and systems low on resources.
+A small memory footprint is not always sought for, but it is critical for embedded devices and systems low on resources.
 Not only the each log entry is small, but they all have the exact same size.

 The second one is the fact that the resulting binary contains no textual information that might aid a potential attacker trying to reverse engineer it.